Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Discussion

 \subsubsection{Validation against cosmological simulations}

 To assess whether these simplifying assumptions fundamentally limit the applicability of our results, we compared our model predictions against four independent cosmological hydrodynamical simulation suites (\textsc{Horizon-AGN}, \textsc{Hydrangea}, \textsc{TNG100}, and \textsc{TheThreeHundred GIZMO 7K}; see Section~\ref{sec:cosmo_comparison}).
-These simulations provide a critical test of our results because they incorporate the full complexity absent from our controlled setup including non-adiabatic evolution, realistic cluster assembly histories and diverse physical assumptions that produce a wide range satellite properties.
+These simulations provide a critical test of our results because they incorporate the full complexity absent from our controlled setup including non-adiabatic evolution, realistic cluster assembly histories, a smoothly accreted DM component \citep[e.g.][]{Genel2010}, and diverse physical assumptions that produce a wide range satellite properties.

 Despite these complexities and the simplifying assumptions of our model, once differences in star-formation efficiency and central galaxy mass are accounted for, we are able to reproduce the radial stellar--to--DM density ratio profiles seen in a diverse set of cosmological simulations to better than the inter-simulation scatter.
+While recent work has demonstrated scaling relations between ICL and DM surface densities in cosmological simulations, our results suggest that the scatter in such relations, both within and between simulation suites, is driven primarily by variations in the infalling satellite stellar mass function.
 This level of agreement is not trivial, given the wide range of numerical methods, resolutions, and subgrid physics employed by the four simulation suites considered.
 It suggests that, within the cluster mass range tested ($M_{\rm h,200} < 10^{15}\,$M$_{\odot}$), the dominant factor shaping the relationship between the ICL and DM remains the infalling satellite population, with only a secondary dependence on the detailed implementation of baryonic physics, the inclusion of a fully cosmological context, or variations in host halo assembly history and dynamical state.